bestander/pong-box2d/README.md

   - `physics-engine-standalone-demo.html` - a simple HTML page with box2d `DebugDraw`, very convenient to debug the physics engine in isolation
   - `pong-game-integration-demo.html` - a demo/integration test of the whole package with all available functions and callbacks
 - `Makefile` - make file with some common tasks

-- `box2dPhysics.js` -
-- `tests` folder contains test scripts
-- `demo/debug.html` open this file in a browser to see client side demo.
-Build the module before running it.

 ### Browser support